Overdrivr/Telemetry/README.md

 Telemetry is for you if :

 * you are using `printf` to debug your application (and looking for a better way)
-* you are all the time re-writing custom protocols on top of the serial port for each new application (and hating it)
+* you are constantly re-writing custom protocols on top of the serial port for each new application
 * you need a **reliable** and **error-tolerant** communication protocol for your application, that will run both on desktop and embedded
 * you need to finely tune your application, but so far you are compiling/flashing the code all over again after each parameter change
 * you want to **plot** parameters of your application in **real-time** in a clean, fast and reliable way